Pateley Bridge: Amenities

 The town can be reached by bus from Harrogate (Harrogate Bus Company number 24 service).
 Nidderdale is also served by DalesBus services on summer Sundays.
-The nearest train station is at Harrogate.
+The nearest railway station is at Harrogate.
 Highway access is via A1(M) and the A61 to the east, and the A65, A59, M65 and M62 to the south.

-There are bed & breakfast houses, the parish church of St Cuthbert's, a Methodist chapel and a Roman Catholic church, a garage, hotels, Nidderdale Museum, public houses, public library, public park, restaurants, a primary school and a secondary school (Nidderdale High School), shops and a theatre (Pateley Playhouse).
+There are bed and breakfast houses, St Cuthbert's Church, Pateley Bridge, a Methodist chapel and a Roman Catholic church, a garage, hotels, Nidderdale Museum, public houses, public library, public park, restaurants, a primary school and a secondary school (Nidderdale High School), shops and a theatre (Pateley Playhouse).
 Bewerley Park Centre for Outdoor Education is in the nearby village of Bewerley.
 Brimham Rocks and Stump Cross Caverns are also close by.

 The Nidderdale Way and Six Dales Trail both pass through the town.

 The town is also a cricketing hub, with several teams (known collectively as 'The Badgers') competing in various leagues.
 Crown green bowling is also a popular pastime.

 Pateley is also served by Nidderdale Pool and Leisure Centre.
 Comprising a 20-metre swimming pool, gym, sports hall and two squash courts, the facility officially opened in 2005 after many years of local fundraising.

-The town is also famous for the "Oldest Sweet Shop in England" which was established in 1827 and is validated as the longest continuous trading sweet shop in the world (Guinness World Records Book 2014); it is housed in one of the oldest buildings in Pateley Bridge, built in 1661.
+The town is also famous for the "Oldest Sweet Shop in England", which was established in 1827 and is validated as the longest continuous trading sweet shop in the world (Guinness World Records Book 2014); it is housed in one of the oldest buildings in Pateley Bridge, built in 1661.
 The business had been owned for nearly 25 years by Keith Tordoff, who sold it on to a new owner in March 2021.

-King Street workshops can be found on King Street & house a talented group of artists and designers.
-Their studios are open and they include jewellers, milliner, textile art & gifts, sculptors, fine artist and glassblowers.
+King Street workshops can be found on King Street and house a group of artists and designers.
+Their studios are open and they include jewellers, milliner, textile art and gifts, sculptors, fine artist and glassblowers.

 The AONB website provides specifics for activities within the Area of Outstanding Natural Beauty including maps of popular walks, and information on canoeing and kayaking, caving, climbing, cycling, fishing and horse riding.

+Madge Hill Campsite, east of Pateley Bridge, is maintained by a team from West Leeds Scout District.
+The site was presented to Farsley District Scouts in 1930 by the Hainsworth family.
+The site has a bunkhouse and space for camping.